 Real estate is a busy profession and you can’t be everywhere at once.
 Sometimes it might be tempting to consider unescorted access to prospective tenants and buyers.
-But, is it just too risky?
+But, should you consider allowing a home showing without you being there?
+Is it just too risky?

 What Can Go Wrong?